MonwarezInc/Simple3DEngine/README.md

-GraphicEngine
+Simple3DEngine
 =============

-GraphicEngine turned to OpenGL 3.2 (core profile) and 150 for shader <br/>
+Simple3DEngine turned to OpenGL 3.2 (core profile) and 150 for shader <br/>
 List of shader extension used:<br/>
 GL_ARB_explicit_attrib_location <br/>